Cognitive behavioural therapy (CBT)

 - behavioural therapy, which examines how you behave in response to those thoughts

-Some mental health teams and GP surgeries may be able to offer you access to interactive online CBT programmes.
-See our FAQs for more information.
+Some mental health teams and GP surgeries offer access to interactive online CBT programmes.

 If you need help now